Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Particle dynamics in the noisy data case

 The product $L(t)x(t)$ then satisfies

 We can integrate this equation to the following one, which is equivalent to \labelcref{eq:ODE_general_sol_no_source}:

 \end{proof}

-Let us now assume that the measured data is given by $y=Au^\dagger + \eps$.
-Then we can split the integral in \labelcref{eq:ODE_general_sol_no_source} into two parts, where the first one can be evaluated using that $A u^\dagger$ is trivially in the range of the forward operator. \begin{proposition} Let $y=Au^\dagger + \eps$.
-Then the solution of \labelcref{eq:ODE_general} is given by
+{ Let us now assume that the measured data is given by $y={y^\dagger} + \eps$ {with $y^\dagger\in\ran(A)$}.
+Then we can split the integral in \labelcref{eq:ODE_general_sol_no_source} into two parts, where the first one can be evaluated using that ${y^\dagger}$ is in the range of the forward operator. \begin{proposition} Let $y={y^\dagger} + \eps$ {with $y^\dagger\in\ran(A)$}.
+Then, {letting $u\in\R^n$ be an arbitrary element satisfying $Au=y^\dagger$,} the solution of \labelcref{eq:ODE_general} is given by

 \end{proposition} \begin{proof} From \cref{prop:char_ODE} we know that $x(t)$ has the expression \labelcref{eq:ODE_general_sol_no_source}.
-Plugging in $y=Au^\dagger+\eps$ we can split the integral into two.
+Plugging in $y={y^\dagger}+\eps$ we can split the integral into two.
 The second one, featuring $\eps$, just remains as it is.
-The first one can be computed as follows:
+The first one can be computed as follows, {using $y^\dagger=Au$ for some $u\in\R^n$}:

 Hence, using this together with \labelcref{eq:ODE_general_sol_no_source} we obtain the desired expression: